 AETIOLOGY OF ALEXITHYMIA

 At an aetiological level there also appears to be overlap between Alexithymia and Asperger’s disorder, in terms of the brain circuitry that is thought dysfunctional in these conditions.
-One source of information regarding the cerebral localisation of affective function has come from patients who have undergone commissurectomies.
+(Guessing is not science) One source of information regarding the cerebral localisation of affective function has come from patients who have undergone commissurectomies.
 Hoppe and Bogen (1977) reported on 12 commissurectomized patients who experienced, among other difficulties, Alexithymia.
 Cerebral commissurectomies also result in impoverishment of dreams and fantasies, and difficulty in describing feelings, as well as a pronounced operative style of thinking.
 A similar clinical presentation has also been reported in a case of agenesis of the corpus callousm.
 Hoppe and Bogen (1977) has postulated that Alexithymia may involve interruption of the normal flow of information between the two hemispheres.
 An alternative hypothesis to a deficit in inter-hemispheric communication is that the right-hemisphere itself may be dysfunctional in Alexithymia (Krystal, 1998).
 Supporting evidence for this proposition comes from lesion studies that demonstrate abnormal prosody in right-hemisphere patients.
 Prosodic abnormalities are a feature of both Alexithymia and Asperger’s disorder.
 The right-hemisphere may also be specialised for processing the whole, rather than the detail.
 Patients with right-hemisphere lesions show deficits on visual-perceptual tasks where they are required to process the whole at the expense of the detail (Robertson, Lamb, & Knight, 1988).
 Influential cognitive theories of autism, such as weak central coherence, propose an alternative information processing style such that affected individuals show detailed-focussed processing that occurs at the expense of the global form (Happe, 1999).
 This processing style may extend to the semantic domain where for example, people with autism spectrum disorder do not show the usual advantage for recalling sentences better than unconnected word strings (Hermelin & O’Connor, 1967).
 It would be interesting to investigate whether individuals with Alexithymia demonstrate similar behavioural profiles in verbal and perceptual tasks.
 Persons with Alexithymia have greater tendencies to alcohol abuse, “psychosomatic complaints,” and have a tendency to social conformity.
 Alexithymia has been seen as a response to chronic illness.
 Clearly however differences exist between aetiological accounts of the disorders.
-Whereas Asperger’s syndrome is a neurodevelopmental disorder, Alexithymia may be more of a personality trait.
+Whereas Asperger’s syndrome is a neurodevelopmental disorder, Alexithymia may be more of a personality trait. (nothing like switching conclusions…)

 Despite the apparent overlap between the disorders, aetiological differences may exist.
 One point of difference may lie in the genetic and neurochemical underpinnings of the disorders.
 Although not conclusive, a number of studies have indicated an association between polymorphisms of the Serotonin transporter gene and Autism Spectrum Disorder (Cook et al., 1997; Kim et al., 2002).
 By contrast associations with polymorphisms of the dopamine system have not been reliably identified in Autism Spectrum Disorders.
 In a recent study Ham et al. (2005) reported an association between the catechol-O-methyltransferase Val 108/158Met polymorphism and Alexithymia.
 Interestingly, an association was reported with the Valine allele which is associated with lowered prefrontal dopamine tone and is also thought to confer a small amount of risk to schizophrenia (Egan et al., 2001).
 In contrast to Autism Spectrum Disorders, Ham et al. did not report any association between Alexithymia and polymorphisms of the Serotonin transporter gene.
 These very preliminary findings suggest a greater involvement of the dopamine system in Alexithymia and the Serotonin system in Autism Spectrum Disorders.
 Other points of difference between the disorder lie in the greater tendency on the part of persons with Alexithymia, relative to those with Asperger’s disorder, to alcohol abuse, psychosomatic complaints and social conformity.
 Alexithymia has also been seen as a response to chronic illness.